-In the event that a CASS breach is identified, appropriate root cause analysis should be performed and actions set where appropriate to prevent reoccurrence.
+In the event that a CASS breach is identified, appropriate root cause analysis should be performed, and actions set where appropriate to prevent reoccurrence.
 Effective root cause analysis is crucial to support firms with identifying any areas of systemic non-compliance or control weakness.

-Firms must ensure that they identify the true root cause; this is the underlying cause of the breach e.g. in the event that a breach is caused by a colleague following a CASS compliant, though overly complicated process, the root cause is not the failure to follow the process, it is the process itself.
+Firms must ensure that they identify the true root cause; this is the underlying cause of the breach e.g. in the event that a breach is caused by a colleague following a CASS compliant, though overly complicated process, the root cause is not the failure to follow the process.
+Instead, the root cause is more likely poorly documented procedures, inadequate training, lack of effective controls, or just generally the design of the process itself.